Timkor/nuxt-polyfill/README.md

  - ⭐️ Supports polyfills from [polyfill.io](https://polyfill.io)
  - Detect function can be called before loading the features
  - Polyfills are not included in the bundle but loaded separately

-## Roadmap
- - Support for server side polyfills
- - Support for require array (necessary for Intl polyfill)

 ## Getting started
 ```